Blog

 • start the dev server to preview

-it's not hard. but it's friction. and friction kills momentum
+It's not hard.
+But it's friction.
+And friction kills momentum

-skills live in ~/.claude/skills/ as markdown files. each file defines a slash command that claude code can execute. the structure is simple:
+Skills live in ~/.claude/skills/ as markdown files.
+Each file defines a slash command that claude code can execute.
+The structure is simple:

 ~/.claude/